EctoBoi/MapGen/README.md

 # Map Generator
-Based off [Snakish](https://github.com/EctoBoi/Snakish), generates a chain of rooms of various sizes.
+Based off [Snakish](https://github.com/EctoBoi/Snakish), it generates a chain of rooms of various sizes.